fscardua/filepreview/README.md

 You can specify a url instead of a file path, ie: http://www.myfile.com/my_file.doc, and filepreview will download it to generate its preview.

 You can set options object for the preview generation.
-List of options available:-
+List of options available:
 * width
 * height
 * quality [see quality documentation](https://www.imagemagick.org/script/command-line-options.php#quality)
 * background [see background documentation](https://www.imagemagick.org/script/command-line-options.php#background)
+* pagerange [specify pages to export (ie, for pages 1 to 2, pagerange: "1-2", for page 1 to 5, pagerange: "1-5") - for Office documents and PDFs only]

 e.g.
 ```javascript